Multilateral Agency Results-Based Management

 .

-The donor agencies' websites vary in quality, and they do not always implement their own results-based management guidelines, but if you are working with them, it is wise to know how the different agencies, at least in theory, approach results-based management.
-The links sometimes expire as the agencies archive their old material, but a search for the title can often find them in other locations.
+The donor agenciy and development organization websites vary in quality, and they do not always implement their own results-based management guidelines, but if you are working with them, it is wise to know how the different agencies, at least in theory, approach results-based management.
+This page is updated regularly, but the links sometimes expire as the agencies archive their old material.
+If that happens, a search for the title can often find them in other locations.
+Many of the UN agencies' publicly accessible websites are available in http only, so secure mode in Firefox may not work.
+If that occurs, try the download in Http only, or use another browser